BarracudaByte/QuickPhish/README.md

 If you have any thoughts on how this tool could be improved or just generally would like to see a specific feature, please open a GitHub issue.
 I will review them and see what I can make! 👍

+### When will the frist version be released?

+I'm currently working on this on the side, so mostly weekend work, which means development is not as fast as I want, but I'm aiming of have the first release by the end of this year (2025).

 ### I have more questions!

 Anything not mentioned here, feel free to reach out to me directly or visit my website [https://barracudabyte.de](https://barracudabyte.de).